AdamWallgren28/reactwebshop/README.md

-Prerequisits: Node.js, Git & npm
+Prerequisits: node.js, git & npm

 To start this project, clone it from my gitbub:
 # https://github.com/AdamWallgren28/reactwebshop.git